codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 max-width="50%"
 %}

->**NOTE**
-This feature requires GitOps Runtime chart version 0.10.0.

-Use this annotation to add the external link in Argo CD or via it:
+Use this annotation to add the external link to a Kubernetes resource:
 ```yaml
 annotations:
   link.argocd.argoproj.io/external-link: http://my-grafana.example.com/pre-generated-link